World shares fall further, with Tokyo down nearly 4%, as Trump threatens still more tariff hikes

-BANGKOK (AP) — Asian and European shares slid on Wednesday after U.S. President Donald Trump's latest tariff hikes took effect and he threatened to add still more.
+BANGKOK (AP) — World shares slumped on Wednesday after U.S. President Donald Trump's latest tariff hikes took effect and he threatened to add still more.

 Uncertainty is running high about what Trump will do next in his trade war.
 In a speech Tuesday night he said plans tariffs on pharmaceuticals so that more medications would be made in the U.S.

-Trump's latest tariffs include a massive 104% levy on U.S. imports of Chinese products.
-However, Chinese markets reversed early losses and gained ground on Wednesday.
+Although Trump's latest tariffs include a massive 104% levy on U.S. imports of Chinese products, markets in China reversed early losses, gaining ground on Wednesday.

-Driving the gains were massive share buybacks by big state-run investment funds and other state companies that often are instructed to support the market in times of crisis.
-Investors also are expecting the government to step up spending and other measures to help counter the impact of the tariffs, which will hit small manufacturers and traders that create the most jobs the hardest.
+Massive share buybacks by big state-run investment funds and other state companies that often are instructed to support the market in times of crisis helped boost stock prices.
+Investors also are expecting the government to step up spending and other measures to help counter the impact of the tariffs, which will hit hardest the small manufacturers and traders that create the most jobs.

 The paper also argued that taking into account trade in services and U.S. companies’ operations in China, economic exchange between the two countries is “roughly in balance.”